 Take a Barcelona city tour

 We hit the ground running on our first day with a walking tour that introduced us to the key Gaudí sights.
 Yes, it was a scramble to get from airport to hotel and then to the meeting place in Plaça Reial.
 On the plus side we didn’t waste a second of our first afternoon and we got an instant flavour of the city.
-Our guide Jessi gave us lots of background tales and insights and also some useful tips for the rest of our stay.

-See La Sagrada Familia
+Go inside La Sagrada Familia

-Gaudi sites are spread out across the city, if you only see one Gaudí building in Barcelona then it has to be La Sagrada Família.
+If you only see one Gaudí building in Barcelona then it has to be La Sagrada Família.
 It is his still unfinished masterwork and one of the most famous monuments in Spain.

 Gaudí only completed one facade of this huge church though work continues, inspired by his original plans.
 It’s Gothic bordering on fantasy and encrusted with symbolic detail; its sheer size is breathtaking.
 If you plan to take a look inside then you must book ahead to avoid the enormous queue.